 For the last many years many churches have been stuck in the the deadly cycle of self concern.
 We believe the Bible teaches that we gather for the purpose of being sent out or released back into our neighborhoods, our friend circles, our workplaces, and other spheres of influence to bring hope, healing and freedom to those who need it.
 Sometimes this means we have to advocate for others and stand for change in broken systems, not as something political, but because Jesus intends to redeem all of creation.
-Even man's broken structures and systems need to be confronted at times to remove the obstacles that keep people from truly being free.
-This is often done from the margins, and not through gaining power over people, but coming alongside the oppressed and oppressor alike willing to lose our freedoms for the freedom of others.
+Even humanity’s broken structures and systems need to be confronted at times to remove the obstacles that keep people from truly being free.
+This is often starts from the margins, and not through gaining power over people, but coming alongside the oppressed and oppressor alike willing to lose our freedoms for the freedom of others.
 This can only happen through relationship and influence for change to truly happen, and only through the power of Christ.
-Man can not bring about justice in our own strength, it's ultimately about relationship and responsibility not a fight for our self-centered comfort.
+People cannot bring about justice in our own strength, it’s ultimately about relationship and responsibility not a fight for our self-centered comfort.
 There is still much work to do to restore hope, and reclaim lives tomorrow, and it always starts with Revealing Christ Jesus today.

 We are released to serve others.
 When we all serve out of the resources of time, energy, finances, skills, talents, and graces we have been give we see it truly is better to give than to receive.
 Find a way to give back, you’ll see when you are selfless the exchange may not come in repayment of what you gave, but what you receive in return is always better in the end than what you gave up.
 To start getting involved in service, contact our Action Team HERE.

 One Body with Many Members